-If you have a garden you will have noticed the effects of this weird weather on plants and wildlife but the good news is that your garden is helping to combat climate change – particularly if it is in the city as gardens now account for almost half of the UK’s urban green space.
+You may have noticed that our seasons are becoming confused and increasingly unpredictable.
+If you have a garden you will regularly observe the effects of unseasonal and extreme weather on plants and wildlife.
+The good news is that your garden can help to combat these changes – particularly if they are in the city as gardens now account for almost half of the UK’s urban green space.

 * They help control urban temperatures, mitigating the effects of extreme heat and cold.

-* They help prevent flooding by absorbing rainwater that would otherwise overload drainage systems.
+* They prevent flooding by absorbing rainwater that would otherwise overload drainage systems.

 *They have effectively become some of Britain’s best nature reserves, supporting a range of wildlife including birds, mammals and invertebrates.

 *They support human health by easing stress and providing physical exercise